amandavhernan/P3-INST126/README.md

 The code is composed of a total of five functions and one main dictionary data structure that will return all necessary information for each function.
 A function will be created for each report.
 There will a function to track suspicious activities, irresponsible behavior, and so on.
 By doing this, our code will be much more organized and cohesive.

-When a user runs the program, it will first import the log file that contains all of the information needed to create the reports.
+When a user runs the program, it will first import and read the log file that contains all of the information needed to create the reports.

 ### Tracking suspicious activities